chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.utf8.md

 The recreational fishery is the main source of exploitation of copper rockfish.
 Recreational catches of copper rockfish in California waters north of Point Conception peaked in the late 1970s and early 1980s.
 Removals declined sharply in the 1990s and early 2000s.
 The removals remained relatively low until 2015.

 Recreational removal estimates from 1928 to 1980 were obtained from the historical reconstruction [@ralston_documentation_2010] which were available split north and south of Point Conception.
 Recreational removals from 1981 - 1989 and 1993 - 2003 were obtained from Marine Recreational Fisheries Statistics Survey (MRFSS).
 MRFSS includes estimates of removals for 1980.
 However, due to inconsistencies in the estimates of this year in MRFSS, likely due to it being the first year of the survey with low sample sizes, the value for recreational removals from Ralston et al. [-@ralston_documentation_2010] was used.

-MRFSS definition of "Southern California" included San Luis Obispo County from 1981 - 1989 requiring the catches from this county to be split out and added to recreational removals for north of Point Conception.
+The MRFSS definition of "Southern California" included San Luis Obispo County from 1981 - 1989 requiring the catches from this county to be split out and added to recreational removals for north of Point Conception.
 Albin et al. [-@albin_effort_1993] used MRFSS data to estimate catch at a finer spatial scale from the California/Oregon border to the southern edge of San Luis Obispo County.
-The ratio of catches (0.316) in San Luis Obispo to the total removals was estimated and used to adjust the MRFSS catches to account for all removals north of Point Conception.
+The ratio of catches (0.316) in San Luis Obispo to the total removals calculated based on the data from Albin et al. [-@albin_effort_1993] was estimated and used to adjust the MRFSS catches to account for all removals north of Point Conception.

 There are three years without removals, 1990 - 1992, available in the MRFSS data.
 Removals for the missing years were filled in by applying a linear ramp in removals between the 1989 and 1993 values.

-Recreational landings from 2004 - 2020 were obtained from California Recreational Fisheries Survey (CRFS available on the Recreational Fisheries Information Network, RecFIN).
+Recreational catches from 2004 - 2020 were obtained from California Recreational Fisheries Survey (CRFS available on the Recreational Fisheries Information Network, RecFIN).
 Both data sources, MRFSS and CRFS, provide total mortality which combined observed landings plus estimates of discarded fish.

+The recreational removals from the historical reconstruction from 1928 - 1980 account for only landed fish.
+A historical discard rate of 3 percent based on Miller and Gotshall [-@miller_ocean_1965] was used to estimate total catches for this period.
+MRSS and CRFS each provide estimates of total mortality so no additional discard assumptions were made.

 #### Length Compositions

 Length data for retained catch for MRFSS (1980-2003) and CRFS (2004-2019) were downloaded from the RecFIN website.
-The lengths of fish measured by samplers onboard CPFVs prior to being released (Type 3d data) from 2003 to 2019 were downloaded from the RecFIN website.
 The number of length observation by year are shown in Table \ref{tab:len-samps}.
 Years with the highest number of samples occurred within the last 15 years of the modeled period.
 A broad range of sizes, between 20 - 50 cm, have been observed from the recreational fishery across available data years (Figure \ref{fig:rec-len-data}).
 The recreational length data show a pulse of smaller fish starting around 2010, which appears at greater lengths in subsequent years, perhaps indicating of a strong recruitment event.
 The mean size observed across years ranged from 30 to approximately 38 cm (Figure \ref{fig:mean-rec-len-data}).

 The input sample sizes were equal to the number of length samples available by year.